itcloudy/cloudy-blog/docker_jenkins_gitlab/ubuntu-docker-install.md

 To try something more ambitious, you can run an Ubuntu container with:
  $ docker run -it ubuntu bash

-Share images, automate workflows, and more with a free Docker ID: https://cloud.docker.com/
+Share images/docker_jenkins_gitlab, automate workflows, and more with a free Docker ID: https://cloud.docker.com/

 For more examples and ideas, visit: